thomasvs/puppet-webalizer/README.md

 ## Overview
-This module allows puppet to manage/configure a webalizer set-up.
+This module allows puppet to manage/configure a webalizer set-up, providing support for multiple virtual hosts.

-It is a fork of CERNOps/webalizer by CERN-Ops, since I didn't manage to contact the original author.
+It is a fork of CERNOps/webalizer by CERN-Ops.

 It is also my first attempt to publish a puppet module, so please be patient :)

+**WARNING:** This module currently under heavy refactoring.
+Documentation will be updated afterwards.

 ## Description
 1. Installs the webalizer package.